 Safety Professionals use a risk matrix to assess the various risks of hazards (and incidents), often during a job hazard analysis.
 Understanding the components of a risk matrix will allow you and your organization to manage risk effectively and reduce workplace illnesses and injuries, including exposures to Coronavirus (COVID-19).
 Check out the three components of the risk matrix; severity, probability, and risk assessment that we utilize in the IndustrySafe software below.

 No time to read?
 You can download our Risk Matrix Calculation Guide to review it at your convenience:

-Severity is the amount of damage or harm a hazard could create and it is ranked on a four point scale as follows:
+Severity is the amount of damage or harm a hazard could create and it is often ranked on a four point scale as follows:

 - Catastrophic - 4 Operating conditions are such that human error, environment, design deficiencies, element, subsystem or component failure, or procedural deficiencies may commonly cause death or major system loss, thereby requiring immediate cessation of the unsafe activity or operation.